adhityaravi/gundog/README.md

 gundog query "auth flow" --graph             # opens visual graph of results
 ```

+The `query` cmd is slow at the moment because it freshly loads the embedding model to embed the query every time.
+But using the web UI is realtime because it uses a persistent server.
+Eventually the idea is to make both the cli and the web UI work compulsorily with the same persistent service.

 ### `gundog serve`

 Starts a web UI for interactive queries with a visual graph.